Riken218/Collatz/README.md

 This can be simplified slightly since as soon as the number hits a power of 2 (i.e. 2^n), then it'll always be even until it reaches 1.

 This program is just a fun program to run and test up to the precision of the computer used.
+It also shows the largest value the loop reached.